Battle of Skenesborough Summary

 The Battle of Fort Skenesborogh was a minor military engagement between the United States and Britain that took place on July 6, 1777, during the Saratoga Campaign of the American Revolutionary War.
 After the British captured Fort Ticonderoga, American forces fled to several locations, including Skenesborough.
 The British pursued them, attacked Skenesborough on July 6, and forced the Americans to abandon their positions.
 The Americans retreated to Fort Anne, and the British continued to chase after them.

-Quick Facts About the Battle of Skenesborough
+Battle of Skenesborough Facts

 - Also Known As: The Battle of Skenesborough is also known as the Fall of Skenesborough or the Skirmish at Skenesborough.

 - Date Started: The Battle of Skenesborough started on Sunday, July 6, 1777.